-Susie is a freelance garden writer, photographer and author.
+Susie is a freelance garden and travel writer, photographer and author.
 A lifelong and passionate gardener, she spent 23 years at Chesters Walled Garden on Hadrian’s Wall making it a place much loved by visitors.
 Here she developed her free flowing planting style, which owes much to herbs, wildflowers, childhood plants and unusual perennials.

 With her husband David Oakley, she has made a new garden in a hidden valley in Northumberland.
 Each step was shared with readers of the English Garden magazine, in a two year long series on making a garden from scratch.

 Susie contributes to a variety of garden and travel magazines.
-She is the garden columnist for My Weekly magazine and has been the garden columnist for the Northumbrian magazine for eleven years.
+She is the garden columnist for My Weekly magazine and has been the garden columnist for the Northumbrian magazine for fifteen years.
 During her time at Chesters, she appeared over 30 times on television, and more recently, her new garden was seen on Gardeners’ World in March 2014.